oshaughnessy/sierramountainll/_pages/softball/index.md

 - Defensive coaches are allowed and encouraged to be on the field during game play to instruct their players
 - Optional 4th outfielder may be provided to create a 10th defensive player
-- No bunting
+- Bunting is _not allowed_
-- Stealing allowed, with lead-off at release of pitched ball (CHECK)
+- Stealing _is allowed_, with lead-off at release of pitched ball (CHECK)
 - Only 1 extra base on an overthrow (CHECK)
 - 5 run limit per team per inning
 - Infield fly rule will not be applied

 #### Minors AA Pitching

-- After 4 balls, defensive coach will pitch remaining strikes;
-  all coach-pitched throws are strikes
+- After 4 balls, defensive coach will pitch remaining strikes; all coach pitches are strikes
 - Batter hit by pitch once results in ball; batter hit by pitch twice in same at-bat results in award of 1st base
-- Half-inning ends when all players have played through the lineup, defense causes 3 fielded outs, or 5 runs are scored

 #### Minors AA Stealing